top of page

 Freedom, a simple word,

-retaining its meaning, even denied,
+retaining its meaning, even when denied,

 beyond the reach of prison walls—

-repeated, it rusts chains and swords,
+Repeated, it rusts chains and swords,

 and all the errors that history tried